A blue and white logo advertising cataract awareness month.

 Fact or Fiction?
 Cataracts can’t “grow back” after surgery.

 Fact!
 This is the best news… Cataracts do not grow back, and most patients experience clearer vision right after surgery.
-In the odd case, a similar condition develops on the secondary lens which wasn’t removed during surgery.
+In the odd case, a similar condition develops on the secondary lens that wasn’t removed during surgery.
 This is called Posterior Capsular Opacification and can cause a clouding in your eyes.
 Since this complication isn’t uncommon, there’s effective laser treatment available to fix it.

 Cataract Awareness